awsdocs/aws-systems-manager-user-guide/doc_source/appconfig.md

 |  Deployment strategies  |  20  |
 |  Environments per AppConfig application  |  20  |
 |  Configuration profiles per AppConfig application  |  100  |

+**Note**
+For information about quotas for services that store AppConfig configurations, see [About configuration store quotas and limitations](appconfig-creating-configuration-and-profile.md#appconfig-creating-configuration-and-profile-quotas)\.

 For information about getting started with and using AppConfig, see the following topics\.